longr/cwl-virtual-training-setup-instructions/Readme.md

 Generating public/private rsa key pair.
 Enter file in which to save the key (/home/<user_name>/.ssh/id_rsa):
 ```
+Note, the file will have a different path in Windows and MacOS

 You can just press _Enter_ here to save them in the default file.
 You will then be prompted for a passphrase (a password) for this file.
 It is highly encouraged to use a passphrase, not doing so is insecure.